GE Optima 660 and GE Discovery 750 – Comparison

 Both are good quality CT scanners with solid capabilities.

-If you would like to prepare yourself for a CT scanner purchase we recommend our brand new mail crash course.
+Do you wish to prepare yourself for your next CT scanner purchase?
+We recommend our brand new mail crash course.

-You can sign up below and also receive an e-book: How to pick a CT scanner.
+You can sign up below and also receive our e-book: How to pick a CT scanner.

 But, wait!
 Do not forget to read this blog post first.